apaz-cli/apaz-cli.github.io/blog/A_Treatise_On_ML_Data_Infrastructure.md

 * Asynchrony

 ## Fault Tolerance

 * Shoot any machine in the head and keep going

 * Data coherence (leave in valid state)

+## Putting It All Together

+* Just describe everything, from scraping through synthetic data